camposcreate/maze-algorithms/README.md

 ## Usage

 To use the maze-solving algorithms, modify the `driver.java` file to define your 2D maze grid.
-The grid should be a 2D character array, where 'S' represents the starting position, 'O' represents walkable slots, and 'X' represents non-walkable slots.
-Update the `row` and `col` variables in the `main` method to specify the starting position.
+The grid should be a 2D character array, where 'S' represents the starting position, 'O' represents walkable slots, 'X' represents non-walkable slots, and 'E' represents the ending position.
+Update the 2D-array `bfsGraph` accordingly in the `main` method to create your own implementation.

 Run the `main` method to see the output of the algorithm.
 The program will inform you if a direct path out of the maze is found or not.